 Henlopen Acres is now one of the smallest incorporated towns of Delaware bordered by the City of Rehoboth Beach, the Rehoboth and Lewes Canal and the Atlantic Ocean.
 The community is currently comprised of 219 parcels covering 123 acres.
 In addition, Henlopen Acres boasts a members only Beach Club that includes tennis courts and a private beach.
 The town maintains a marina and boat slips, which have access to the Lewes and Rehoboth Canal.
 A wide range of architectural styled homes in an idyllic park like setting make this small town one of the most unique in the area.

-Please see all the current homes for sale and lots for sale in Henlopen Acres below.
-Contact us with any questions about the area or any available neighborhood listings.
+Please see all the current homes for sale in Henlopen Acres Delaware below.
+Contact us with any questions about the Rehoboth Beach area or any available real estate listings in this community.

 Homes for sales in Henlopen Acres: